Skip to content

 In India, the CFSL Hyderabad toxicology handbook includes vitreous sodium testing as a recommended adjunct in drowning cases, particularly where diatom testing produces ambiguous results.
 In the UK, the current RCPath practice guidelines (2015 version) list vitreous chemistry as a standard sample in all medico-legal autopsies on bodies recovered from water.
 In the US, the NAME-affiliated medical examiners routinely submit vitreous samples for electrolyte analysis in suspected drowning deaths.

-Secondary drowning (also called delayed drowning or near-drowning pulmonary oedema) describes a clinical and medico-legal phenomenon distinct from the primary drowning event: a victim who was resuscitated from an immersion incident or who survived initial aspiration, appears clinically stable for hours, then deteriorates and dies from respiratory failure.
+Secondary drowning (also termed delayed drowning or near-drowning pulmonary oedema) is a distinct clinical and medico-legal entity: the victim is resuscitated from an immersion incident or survives initial aspiration, remains apparently stable for hours, then deteriorates and dies from respiratory failure.

 Mechanism.
 Aspirated water, even if not fatal acutely, disrupts the surfactant lining of the alveoli.
 Over hours, the alveolar surface collapses (atelectasis), and the inflammatory response to the water (particularly to seawater's hypertonic chemical components) produces non-cardiogenic pulmonary oedema.
 This delayed-onset respiratory failure can progress to adult respiratory distress syndrome (ARDS) and cardiovascular collapse within 24-72 hours of the submersion event.